zapier/zapier-platform/packages/zapier-platform-cli/README-source.md

 | Search | Array | 0 or more objects.
 If len > 0, put the best match first |
 | Action | Object | Return values are evaluated by [`isPlainObject`](https://lodash.com/docs#isPlainObject) |

-## Fields
+## Input Fields

 On each trigger, search, or create in the `operation` directive - you can provide an array of objects as fields under the `inputFields`.
-Fields are what your users would see in the main Zapier user interface.
+Input Fields are what your users would see in the main Zapier user interface.
 For example, you might have a "create contact" action with fields like "First name", "Last name", "Email", etc.

 You can find more details on each and every field option at [Field Schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#fieldschema).